The Art Of Taking DJ Song Requests

 Sometimes someone will be really persistent but you are just not sure about the song they have requested, in fact you know it’s gonna be a floor killer.
 If you really don’t want to play the song for whatever reason then direct them to the client for the clients direct permission.
 Do not play the song until the client has given you eye contact and instructs you to play the song because sometimes people will lie and tell you they spoke with the customer and it’s their best friend/sister/brother/mother or whatever, but they don’t even know who the customer is.
 Directing them to the client will take the pressure off your shoulders and covers you back if it ends up being a disaster.

-3 When Someone Says ‘Play It Next’, Don’t Play It Next
+3 When Someone Says ‘Play It Next’ . . .
+Never Play It Next

 If you’ve been DJing for some time now then you’ve probably heard this one, ‘Play It Next!’.
-What am I a jukebox?
-Well you can and will expect to hear this many times in your future days as a DJ.
-People will often ask you, “Have you go this song?
+If you haven’t already, you can expect to hear this many times in your future days as a DJ.
+People will often ask you, “Have you got this song?
 Can you play it next?”.
-Unless this request has come from the customer themselves or their request just happens to be a great suggestion and is a better than the song you already had lined up, then never play the song next.
+Now unless this request has come from the customer themselves or their request just happens to be a great suggestion and is a better than the song you already had lined up already, then never play the song next.
 Let me explain why.
-This has nothing to do with being rude or being that arrogant DJ who doesn’t care what the crowd thinks, it’s about not becoming a human jukebox.
-What you do by playing someone’s song next is train (or reward) people that if they ask you for a song you are going to play it next every time and then before their song has even finished they come straight back to the DJ booth and ask for another one (so annoying).
-It is not a power game and you are not declining peoples requests for a laugh, in fact after a few songs have past you can play their request and they will appreciate it more after a few songs just when they thought you weren’t gonna play their song.
+This has nothing to do with being rude or being that arrogant DJ who doesn’t care what the crowd thinks, it’s about not becoming a human jukebox that every DJ complains about.
+What you do by playing someone’s song next is train (or reward) people that if they ask you for a song you are going to play it next every time just like a Jukebox.
+Then people take it a step further and before their song has even finished they come straight back to the DJ booth and ask for another one (so annoying).
+It is not a power game and you are not declining peoples requests to boost your ego, but you do need to manage the requests in such a way that keeps you in control of the music direction.
+After a few songs have past you can play their request and they will appreciate it more after a a little wait, just when they thought you weren’t gonna play their song.
+People will make less request and let you do your job as the DJ.

 4 What The Customer Says, Goes

-When it comes to request, if you are DJing a private event such as a birthday, corporate function or wedding it should go without saying that the customers requests always go first.
-However, still use your instinct and if you feel the song is not appropriate then let the client know that it’s probably best you delay their request but if they really want you will play it right away.
+There is an exception to the rule ‘Never Play It Next’.
+When it comes to song requests, if you are DJing a private event such as a birthday, corporate function or wedding it should go without saying that the customers demands a song then you should play it next.
+However, still use your good judgement and if you feel the song is not appropriate then let the client know that it’s probably best you delay their request but if they really want you will play it right away you will.

 5 Can You Play It Again